-- Completing the initial program orientations in a timely manner at the beginning of the semester to ensure the students have touch points of meetings throughout the entire semester giving them the most benefit and support of the program.
-Due to the high need and waitlist many are not added until several weeks into the semester when space becomes available.
-Adding an additional coordinator to the team would help to alleviate this issue; - Reaching out to AB540 students who would benefit from the Student Success Program and Giant Dream Center.
+A current challenge for the Student Success Coordinators is completing the initial program orientations in a timely manner at the beginning of the semester to ensure the students have touch points of meetings throughout the entire semester giving them the most benefit and support of the program.
+Due to the high need, and waitlist, many are not added until several weeks into the semester when space becomes available.
+Adding an additional coordinator to the team would help to alleviate this issue.

+Another challenge is outreach to the AB540 students who would benefit from the Student Success Program and Giant Dream Center.